marabsatt/slithery-trades/README.md

 ## Objectives

 - Retrieve and process live market data for NASDAQ-100 and S&P 500 companies.
-- Construct a financial portfolio with diversification and risk-return optimization.
+- Construct an equity portfolio with diversification and risk-return optimization.
 - Use `Riskfolio-Lib` to apply advanced optimization techniques such as:
   - Mean-Variance Optimization (MVO)
   - Risk Parity
   - Conditional Value at Risk (CVaR)
-- Integrate with Interactive Brokers for live market access.
+- Integrate with Interactive Brokers for live market access and order execution.

 ## Frameworks Used
-See requirements.txt for full list
+See `requirements.txt` for full list

 - **Python**
 - **Pandas / NumPy** for data manipulation